BeriBeli/sheets_to_ipxact/README.md

 This is a Python script designed to convert register description spreadsheets in a specific format into IP-XACT XML files.
 The spreadsheet file `example.xlsx` is provided as an example in specific format.

-The project utilizes the `polars` library for efficient Spreadsheet data processing and employs `xsdata` to generate corresponding `pydantic` `BaseModel` classes based on the IP-XACT standard for data handling.

 ## Key Features

 - **Efficient Processing**: Uses the [Polars](https://www.pola.rs/) library to provide fast DataFrame operations for large datasets.